The 10 Greatest Comebacks in Sports History

 Liverpool’s Miracle in Istanbul (2005)

 In Istanbul, Liverpool and AC Milan played in the UEFA Champions League Final.
-It was a big game between two famous European soccer teams.
+It was a crucial match between two renowned European soccer teams.
 The match turned out to be very special because of a great comeback.
-It’s a game people will always remember.
+It is a game that people will always remember.

 At halftime, AC Milan was winning 3-0, and Liverpool’s players and fans felt deflated.
 Milan had been European Champions just two years ago, and they had many world-famous players, so it seemed impossible for Liverpool to come back.